deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 > </details>

-> Table S2 presents ablation study results on different components of the proposed Framer model, focusing on the middle frame of the generated video sequence.
+> Table S2 presents ablation study results on the performance of Framer by removing or disabling each of its components, focusing on the middle frame of a seven-frame interpolation sequence.

 {{< table-caption >}}